Kaartje2go/Dullahan/packages/dullahan-plugin-aws-s3/README.md

 **Question:** I added the plugin, but nothing is being uploaded, what is going on?

 **Answer:** It could be that there is simply nothing to upload.
 To be sure though, check the logs, there may be an issue with your configuration.

+**Question:** I get the error `UnrecognizedClientException: The security token included in the request is invalid.`.
+What can I do?

+**Answer:** Dependening on your S3 settings and the environment Dullahan runs in, the `access key` and `secret access key` environment variables should not be used.
+Sometimes, they are needed for other AWS plugins though, and you _do_ need to set them.
+You can set `useAccessKeys` to `false` which should fix this issue.

 **Question:** Can I use this plugin together with another plugin that also uploads artifacts?